 Cats and dogs are so prone to ear infections that it is the most common reason people take their pets to the veterinarian.
 Because there are so many possible causes of ear infections, it is important to pay attention to any new behaviors your pet exhibits, so the veterinarian can make an accurate diagnosis, and treat accordingly.
 It is also important that you not further exacerbate the infection by trying to clear it up without diagnosis.
 Talk to your veterinarian, and follow exact care instructions to ensure best chance of healing.
+There are plenty effective medications for ear infections such as Tresaderm drops for cats and dogs that can control ear infections quickly.
 These five facts may also help guide you in your effort to rid your pet of ear infections.

 1. It Might be Mites